-I was born in Stirling, raised in nearby Tullibody, and spent a considerable amount of my childhood chasing ducks around the university campus.
+I was born in Stirling, raised in nearby Tullibody, and spent a fair bit of my childhood chasing ducks around the university campus.
 I returned to Stirling in 2019, joining the university as Lecturer in Scottish Literature, having previously held posts at the Universities of Kent and Glasgow.

-I am currently completing an edition of literary correspondence between Robert Louis Stevenson and J. M. Barrie (forthcoming from Sandstone Press, 2020), which will publish Barrie's 'lost' letters to Stevenson for the first time and reveal the marked influence that their friendship had on Barrie's life and work.
+In 2020, I completed an edition of literary correspondence between Robert Louis Stevenson and J. M. Barrie (Sandstone Press, 2020).
 This project began in 2016, when I held a postdoctoral fellowship at the Beinecke Library, Yale University.

-I am currently CI on the RSE-funded project, 'Scottish Cosmopolitanism at the Fin de Siècle', and I am a steering committee member of the Scottish Centre for Victorian and Neo-Victorian Studies.
-From 2016-18, I served on the advisory board of the AHRC Popular Occulture in Britain 1875-1947 network.
+I am currently CI on the RSE-funded project, 'The Scottish Revival Network' (PI: Dr Scott Lyall, Napier).
+Between 2019 and 2020, I was CI on another RSE-funded project, 'Scottish Cosmopolitanism at the Fin de Siècle' (PI: Dr Matthew Creasy, Glasgow).
+I am Director of the Scottish Centre for Victorian and Neo-Victorian Studies and, from 2016-18, I served on the advisory board of the AHRC Popular Occulture in Britain 1875-1947 network.

 I am a Fellow of the Higher Education Academy.

 Elaine Morrison-Jures, No Handmaid’s Tale: A Critical Study of the Life and Work of Helen Burness Cruickshank

 Isla Macfarlane, Books, Borrowers and Visitors at the Library of Innerpeffray, 1855-1897